 The Beban House is well known for its hauntings.

 The log-sided mansion, which sits on 160 acres on Bowen Road, was built by leading timber baron Frank Beban in 1930.
-A year after Mr. Baron’s death (in 1952), the estate was purchased by the City of Nanaimo.
+A year after Mr. Baron’s death (in 1952), the City of Nanaimo purchased the estate.
 But for 35 years, the house was neglected to the point of it possibly being demolished.

-In the early 1990’s it was decided the architectural style of the house was unique to Vancouver Island, and it was listed on the historical register.
+In the early 1990s, the architectural style was decided to be unique to Vancouver Island and listed on the historical register.

-- A cupboard in Frank Beban’s trophy room that would open on its own, and refuse to close
+• A cupboard in Frank Beban’s trophy room that opens on its own, and refuses to close

 Sources: